 - Most suggested that jasmine tea should be consumed in moderation especially if you are sensitive to caffeine.

-Does it Jasmine Tea make you sleepy?
+Does Jasmine Tea make you sleepy?

 Jasmine’s scent can be relaxing but most likely contains caffeine if its base is green or black tea.